darktang3nt69/knowledge-base/My Cheat Sheets/Terraform/Hashicorp Configuration Language(Terraform Language).md

 1. **Variable block**: This declares the variables.
     1. Can be declared in `variables.tf` file and can used in our script.
+    2. _Default_ field is optional.
+If not mentioned, terraform will prompt for values at runtime.
     ```ini
     #Template:
     variable "var_name" {